 Most saliently, fine art and decorative art have different aims.
-Decorative art is - by name - is decorative.
-It is palatable, efficient and accessible - poised to adapt always, with a winning smile.
+Decorative art is – by name – decorative.
+It is palatable, efficient and accessible, poised to adapt always with a winning smile.

 Conversely, fine art wants to make you feel.
 Wonder why Sam Leach so perfectly rendered a ‘Cockatoo’?
 You have to look closer to understand.
 In this way, fine art rarely just looks nice.
 It lives to move you.

 As it makes you feel, fine art also communicates.
 Whether about culture, nature, the artist or something else, fine art spins a delicate message that reads differently under every eye.

 The message of décor on the other hand, is straightforward.
 It’s reduced function means that communicating something deeper is not really necessary to its success.